sujeet4github/LangHaskell/SalientFeatures.md

 ### Let vs Where
 It is often desirable to create a nested scope within an expression, for the purpose of creating local bindings not seen elsewhere, i.e. some kind of "block-structuring" form.
+- where clause:
+	- expression ... *where* ...val-name defns
+- let expression:
+	- *let* val-name defns *in* expression

 # Layout
 use semicolons, braces etc or use a two-dimensional syntax called "layout", essentially relies on declarations being lined up in columns.